decretist/Dissertation/Chapter0/chapter0.md

     uses to generate topic models has to be provided with an exact number of topics to look for.
-In February 2014, I carried out a preliminary experiment to obtain a rough estimate of the number of topics in the Decretum, inspired by the metaphor of focusing a telescope.
+In February 2014, I carried out a preliminary experiment to obtain a rough estimate of the number of topics in the *Decretum*, inspired by the metaphor of focusing a telescope.
 I took a de-tagged version of the vulgate text of the Friedberg edition, with no attempt to separate it into first- and second-recension samples, and repeatedly ran MALLET on it, looking for values of the number of topics at which Pennington's topic on the legal status of Jews came into focus.

 [^8]: To the extent that there is some one person we can point to as corresponding to our idea of "Gratian," it's the author of the